Looking for Something?

 Lunch

 This is a perfect time to start exploring.
 You could head to the west side for tacos at one of several authentic Mexican restaurants.
 Or visit The View (near those shops in the East Bank) for what’s considered Northern Indiana’s best burger.
-If you’re in Mishawaka, you’ll find a lot of national brands.
-Or you could head to downtown and visit the Mishawaka Public House.
+If you're in Mishawaka, you'll find a lot of national brands.
+Or you could head to downtown and visit Jesús Latin Grill for bold flavors.

 Time to explore